TyranR/zabbix-domain-monitoring/README.md

 - WHOIS output differs between TLDs and registrars, so some domains may require parser adjustments.
 - Registrar distribution pie charts are not generated automatically in native Zabbix because Zabbix does not provide a simple `GROUP BY` aggregation for text item values.
-- Domain age distribution requires the optional `age_years` script mode.
+- Domain age distribution is based on WHOIS creation date parsing, which may vary between TLDs and registrars.
 - The project currently focuses on Zabbix dashboards; Grafana dashboards may be added later.

 ## Screenshots